elbertcastaneda/sudoku-cleancode/README.md

 ## Extract trySolveSudoku

 Also let's separate a cycle of solution tries for the whole table from cells iteration by extracting a function.

+---

+## Introduce ComplexSudokuError

+Ok, another return code can be replaced with an error.
+If the program cannot do anything with a table, then it should exit with a message that sudoku is too complex.
+Here we can introduce ComplexSudokuError instead of the return code.
+Comments are not needed anymore.